How COPD Remote Patient Monitoring is Improving Patient Outcomes

 COPD is a group of progressive respiratory disorders that make breathing difficult.
 It is not contagious and is generally preventable.
 COPD is the fourth leading cause of death worldwide, affecting nearly 16 million Americans.

 In its early stages, symptoms of COPD may not be noticeable.
-Therefore, many people move through life day to day.
-Day unaware they have it.
+Therefore, many people move through life unaware they have it.
 Individuals often only seek medical attention once COPD develops and symptoms become problematic.
-The question becomes, can clinicians help their patients identify COPD early and minimize its effects?
-Fortunately, COPD remote patient monitoring is one solution to early identification.
+The question becomes, how can clinicians help their patients identify COPD early and minimize its effects?
+Fortunately, COPD remote patient monitoring is one solution that aids early identification.

 COPD Remote Patient Monitoring

-Remote patient monitoring is a facet of telemedicine and it is commonly used in advanced care at home programs.
+Remote patient monitoring is a facet of telemedicine, and it is commonly used in advanced care at home programs.
 RPM uses FDA-cleared medical devices to measure health sign data like lung capacity and blood-oxygen levels from home.
-The patient is responsible for adhering to regular measurement taking of at least 16 days a month.
+The patient is responsible for adhering to taking regular vital sign measurements with prescribe health devices.

-Bluetooth and cellular-connected RPM devices such as a spirometer, pulse oximeter, or peak flow meter automatically send real-time readings to a remote patient monitoring dashboard where the clinician can access a patient’s data.
+RPM devices such as a spirometer, pulse oximeter, or peak flow meter automatically send real-time readings to a RPM dashboard where the clinician can access a patient’s data.
+At-home measurement of key lung health indicators like capacity and blood oxygen levels help clinicians see fluctuations in health readings.

 Clinicians can set parameters to receive alerts when a patient’s reading is too high or low.
 This enables quick action to prevent symptoms from worsening.
-Remote patient monitoring allows clinicians to monitor at-risk patients between visits and accumulate health data for better medical decision-making.
-Patients with COPD can benefit from at-home spirometry, pulse oximetry monitoring, and peak flow monitoring.
+When patients are monitored between visits, health data accumulates and aids in medical decision-making.

 Managing COPD with Remote Patient Monitoring

 The key to effectively managing chronic conditions like COPD is to focus on proactive care over reactive care.
-Some final reminders of the benefits of COPD remote patient monitoring include the following.
+The benefits of COPD remote patient monitoring include the following.

 • Quality healthcare becomes more accessible and convenient.